 \subsection{Qualitative Research Synthesis}

-\acf{QRS} encompasses methods for systematically combining the data or interpretive findings from multiple qualitative studies to generate new knowledge and theory \cite{drisko2020qualitative}, and a \enquote{weight of evidence} \citep[pp.~119-220]{campbell_evaluating_2011} about a phenomenon. \ac{QRS} can be broadly categorised into two types: \emph{aggregative methods} typically take a realist/pragmatist epistemology to pool and describe the original data (e.g. interview quotes) of large amounts of primary studies.
-In contrast, \emph{interpretive methods} take an intepretivist / constructivist stance to synthesise the interpretive findings (e.g. codes developed on these quotes) from typically smaller amounts of primary studies \cite{drisko2020qualitative}.
+\acf{QRS} encompasses methods for systematically combining the data or interpretive findings from multiple qualitative studies to generate new knowledge and theory \cite{drisko2020qualitative} about a phenomenon. \emph{aggregative \ac{QRS} methods} typically take a realist/pragmatist epistemology to pool and describe the original data (e.g., interviews) from large amounts of primary studies.
+In contrast, \emph{interpretive methods} take an intepretivist/constructivist stance to synthesise the interpretive findings (e.g., codes developed on interviews) from often smaller sets of primary studies \cite{drisko2020qualitative}.

-We conducted an \emph{interpretive} \ac{QRS} because (i) it extends and/or elaborates, rather than only describes, prior conceptualisation and theory; (ii) access to comprehensive raw data is not given in most of the identified relevant primary studies (Sec.~\ref{sec:results_included_studies}); (iii) enables critical appraisal of the strengths and weaknesses of the original research; and finally, because (iv) interpretive QRS can make contextual and human diversity features more apparent across studies \citep[][, quoting Paterson, 2012]{drisko2020qualitative}.
-Along these lines, \citet[p.~123]{campbell_evaluating_2011} also note its empowering function in involving \enquote{methods for combining multiple voices to seek new interpretations, rather than dismissing single case studies as locally bound}.
-While most relevant to our second RQ, (i) -- (iii) are pivotal to addressing our third and fourth RQs (Sec.~\ref{sec:introduction}).
+We conducted an \emph{interpretive \ac{QRS}} because (i) it can extend prior conceptualisation and theory; (ii) comprehensive raw data are not available in most relevant primary studies (Sec.~\ref{sec:results_included_studies}); (iii) it enables critical appraisal of the strengths and weaknesses of the original research; and (iv) it makes contextual and human diversity features more apparent across studies \citep[][quoting Paterson, 2012]{drisko2020qualitative} -- \citet[p.~123]{campbell_evaluating_2011} note its empowering function in involving \enquote{methods for combining multiple voices to seek new interpretations, rather than dismissing single case studies as locally bound}.
+While most relevant to our second RQ (Sec.~\ref{sec:introduction}), (i)-(iii) are pivotal to addressing our third and fourth RQs .